Apprentices and their employers may be eligible to access financial supports in B.C.

 Provincial Support for Apprentices

-You may be eligibleto claim support during the in-school portion of your apprenticeship program.
-The Employment Program of B.C.
-(EPBC) provides financial assistance for expenses such as living costs, travel, childcare and disability-related costs.
+You may be eligible for financial assistance during the in-school portion of your apprenticeship program.
+WorkBC Apprentice Services helps with expenses such as living supports, travel, dependent care and disability-related costs.

-Get information and apply for Apprentice Financial Supports Online.
+Get information and apply for Apprentice Services Online.

 B.C.
 Student Loan – Pre-Apprenticeship